-Although Canada’s Eagle Lake boasts a wide range of fish species, it’s a popular destination for sport fishermen due to its diverse population of the five major sport fish: muskies, walleye, smallmouth bass, northern pike and lake trout.
+Although Canada’s Eagle Lake boasts a wide range of fish species, it’s a popular destination for sports fishermen due to its diverse population of the five major sports fish: muskies, walleye, smallmouth bass, northern pike and lake trout.
 Anglers from Canada, the U.S. and even Europe flock to Eagle Lake for its record-worthy trophy fishing potential.

 Why are Eagle Lake’s fish so big?
 A diverse and dynamic range of habitats, an abundant forage base, and conservation and protection measures – including a 54” minimum size for muskie and slot limits on other species for over 25 years – have helped Eagle’s native species thrive.
 Today, 40”+ northern pike are not uncommon, 30”+ walleyes are boated regularly, and once-in-a-lifetime 40-to-60 pound muskie are waiting to be caught.

-Muskies: Thanks to Eagle Lake’s buffet of whitefish, suckers, cisco and trout, providing ample forage, and the population’s superior genetics, Eagle’s muskies are massive.
+Muskie: Thanks to Eagle Lake’s buffet of whitefish, suckers, cisco, and trout, providing ample forage, and the population’s superior genetics, Eagle’s muskies are massive.
 Consistently, Eagle Lake ranks as a top muskie fishing destination in Canada – and even the world.
-When the season opens in early June, muskies tend to hang out in shallow weed beds and spawning flats, but by late summer and into fall, they’re more commonly found around steep banks, island clusters and rock reefs.
+When the season opens in early June, muskies tend to hang out in shallow weed beds and spawning flats, but by late summer and into fall, they’re more commonly found around steep banks, island clusters, and rock reefs.
 Muskies 45”- 55” are not uncommon catches on Eagle Lake.

 Northern Pike: Northern pike are known for their aggressiveness, striking with reckless abandon.
 That’s why many love pike fishing on Eagle Lake – beginners and seasoned fishermen alike can boat northern pike.
 For 20+ years, a slot limit has been in place, and as a result, trophy pike of 20+ pounds, measuring 42” are not uncommon here.
 Pike season opens in May.
 The species loves cooler waters; therefore, pike of all sizes are boated all season with spring and fall being the best seasons for trophy northern pike fishing.
 In spring, pike tend to hang out in Eagle’s bays to spawn, and they’re often found near spawning suckers and walleyes, favorite forage choices.